syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Worksheet-Management.md

 * DeletingColumns     - Allows the users to delete columns on the protected worksheet.

-* Objects             - Allows the users to edit the objects such as Graphic cells like charts,richtextbox, etc.
+* Objects             - Allows the users to edit the objects such as Graphic cells like charts,rich textbox, etc.

 {% tabs %}
 {% highlight c# %}